How to negotiate a physician employment contract?

 - Ensure to include all the terms in the final contract: Both parties should sign and adequately execute it when they reach a mutually agreeable agreement.

-Overall, negotiating a physician employment contract can be a complex process, but by being prepared, informed, and professional, you can achieve a fair and reasonable agreement that benefits you and your employer.
+Overall, negotiating a physician employment contract can be a complex process.
+Still, by being prepared, informed, and professional, you can achieve a fair and reasonable agreement that benefits you and your employer.

 Physician Contract Negotiation Lawyer